emacs-berlin/emacs-berlin.org/index.md

 #  January 30th, 2019 Meetup

 The next meetup is on Wednesday, January 30th in the new year 2019.
 Come visit us at the usual location.

-There will probably be a talk about [iA writer mode](https://azer.bike/journal/ia-writer-mode-for-emacs/).
+Azer Koçulu will present [iA writer mode](https://azer.bike/journal/ia-writer-mode-for-emacs/).

-As always: let us know if you have something you want to talk about, anything more or less Emacs related is welcome!
-Bring your laptop for spontanous show-and-tell.
+There is space for more: let us know if you have something you want to talk about, anything more or less Emacs related is welcome!
+Bring your laptop for spontaneous show-and-tell.

 ### Location